Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 • Potential for increased fraud in some states

-For example, North Dakota maintains relatively affordable premiums despite being a no-fault state, while Louisiana ranks among the most expensive at-fault states at around $3,629 per year.
-Your state's insurance system matters less than geographic risk factors and regulatory environment.
+For example, North Dakota maintains relatively affordable premiums despite being a no-fault state, while Louisiana ranks among the most expensive at-fault states nationally.
+Your state's insurance system matters less than geographic risk factors and its overall regulatory environment.

 Smart Savings Made Simple!